mozilla/meao/_drafts/kuma_report.md

                  "Untrusted domain: 197 GB (98% of bytes) from CDN")

 There is a reduced load on Kuma as well.
 The CDN can handle many requests, so Kuma doesn't see them at all.
-The CDN perodically checks with Kuma that content hasn't changed, which often requires a short ``304 Not Modified`` rather than the full response.
+The CDN periodically checks with Kuma that content hasn't changed, which often requires a short ``304 Not Modified`` rather than the full response.